Self-education is, I firmly believe, the only kind of education there is. ― Isaac Asimov

 This Is Not A Holiday #

-Although it might look like it, the closing of schools due to the coronavirus crisis doesn’t mean children couldn’t (and shouldn’t) go on learning.
+Apart from the well-deserved Easter holidays, education should go on as best as possible during the corona shutdown.
 To make the best of this time of curfew, here is a wonderful breakdown of free online education resources.

 Remember to make sure to keep surfaces clean with soap and water or hydrogen peroxide.
 Here's an article that explains in detail how best to disinfect>>> Why soap and water is better to disinfect.
 And remember why Wet Wipes are a wipe out here on Mallorca >>> Wet Wipes Face a Wipe-Out in Mallorca